hhalawana-osi/PI-Web-API-Client-VBA/readme.md

 Create or edit a PI ProcessBook display.
 Press ALT+F11 to open Visual Basic for Applications.
 On the menu, click on Tools --> References.
 Find PIWebApiWrapper on the list box of the available reference and add it to the VBA project.

+## Source code
+The Visual Studio solution that generates the final library is available on the src folder.
+You might want to add or edit a method and rebuild the solution in order to generate custom assemblies.

 ## Examples

-Please refer to the following examples to understand how to use this library:
+There are two PI ProcessBook displays available on the Samples folder of this repository.
+In addition, please refer to the following examples to understand how to use this library:

 ### Create an intance of the piwebapi top level object.